-Among the considerable number of inquiries about the fate of those arrested and of protests against their harsh sentences, that from Chornovil stands out by the fullness of its documentation and its convincing argumentation.
+V. Chornovil, one of the three journalists who came to Dzyuba's defence, stands out by the fullness of its documentation and its convincing argumentation.
 In his letter, like Dzyuba's book, addressed to the First Secretary of the Central Committee of the CPU, P. Yu.
 Shelest, as well as to the highest legal and security authorities of the Ukrainian SSR, he demonstrates, by referring to specific articles of the Soviet Constitution and Soviet legal codes, that the majority of the trials were illegal because they were not public, and, moreover, that the investigation and trial procedures contained a number of grave breaches of certain fundamental and specific legal safeguards, thus invalidating both the trials and the sentences passed.
-Chornovil's serious specific charges against the judiciary and the security services remained unanswered for nearly fourteen months; in the meantime, by April 1967 he had compiled another document - a 'White Book' on the accused,1 to which, in early August, the security authorities did answer: Chornovil was arrested, and sentenced fifteen weeks later to three years' labour camp, halved under a general amnesty; he is now free.2
+Chornovil's serious specific charges against the judiciary and the security services remained unanswered for nearly fourteen months; in the meantime, by April 1967 he had compiled another document - a 'White Book' on the accused, and then, in early August, the security authorities did answer: Chornovil was arrested, and sentenced fifteen weeks later to three years' labour camp, now reported to have been reduced to eighteen months.

 Louis Aragon declared that the Moscow sentences created 'un précédent, plus nuisible a l'intérêt du socialisme que ne pouvaient l'être les œuvres de Sinyavsky et Daniel.
-Il est à craindre, en effet, qu'on puisse penser que ce genre de procédure est inhérent à la nature du communisme',3 and John Gollan's conclusion was that 'The court have found the accused Guilty, but the full evidence for the prosecution and defence which led the court to this conclusion has not been made public.
+Il est à craindre, en effet, qu'on puisse penser que ce genre de procédure est inhérent à la nature du communisme', 2 and John Gollan's conclusion was that 'The court have found the accused Guilty, but the full evidence for the prosecution and defence which led the court to this conclusion has not been made public.
 Justice should not only be done but should be seen to be done.
-Unfortunately this cannot be said in the case of this trial.'4 It must be remembered that there was at least some (though admittedly one-sided) discussion of the Sinyavsky and
+Unfortunately this cannot be said in the case of this trial.'3 It must be remembered that there was at least some (though admittedly one-sided) discussion of the Sinyavsky and Daniel case in the Soviet press, that the trial was (though incompletely) reported in Soviet papers, and that some members of the public were admitted to the trial; but not a single word appeared in the Soviet press about the arrests and trials in the Ukraine, and all the trials from March 1966 onwards were held in camera.
+Compared with them, even the recent Moscow trial was much more public, although the Morning Star wrote this about it in its leader of 13 January 1968: